Over 75 Million Americans hate their jobs. This means that Over half the work force needs to check these reasons to leave a job.

 I should have understood this at an earlier age due to countless re-watchings of Dead Poets Society.
 The push to live free and suck the marrow out of life never really pushed its way into my stubborn mind until after college, when I found myself living just like everybody else.
 I am so thankful that I finally smartened up, I still wonder what took me so long.

-#5: You Find the Work Unfulfilling
+Reason to leave a job #5: You Find the Work Unfulfilling

 The funny thing about unfulfilling work is that when you reach a highly sought after target, it can feel pointless to just maintain.